 If you find yourself curious about Churchill, polar bears, beluga whales and the Northern Lights, look into the wildlife tours out of Nanuk Polar Bear Lodge.

-This lodge creates a safe, protected space near the Hudson Bay.
-You can relax in comfort, then embark on a guided wildlife safari or a photography tour.
+This lodge creates a safe, protected space near Hudson Bay.
+You can relax in comfort, and then embark on a guided wildlife safari or a photography tour.

 - Location: Nanuk Polar Bear Lodge, 250 km south of Churchill by plane

 17) Hike the Spirit Sands and Devil’s Punch Bowl Trail